 - None found

-Overall, we rate, Il Giornale Right-Center Biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mixed for factual reporting due to poor sourcing of information.
-(M. Huitsing 5/19/2020).
+Overall, we rate Il Giornale Right-Center Biased based on story selection and editorial positions that moderately favor the right.
+We also rate them Mostly Factual in reporting due to poor sourcing of information.
+(M. Huitsing 5/19/2020) Updated (05/09/2022).